jaustinUF/Supervisor_worker_agent_project/README.md

 ### react_agents_chris_hay ###
 - discusses and illustrates the thought, action, observation processing of the ReAct agent design
 - use a simple get time tool
-- shows what's going on 'under the hood'
+- shows what's going on 'under the hood' by comparing:
-- compares
   - agent/worker structure built using the langchain.agents package (hello-agent-3.py) with
   - agent/worker process created in simple langchain (hello-langchain-6.py)